Asset Building Resources

-The Oregon IDA Initiative is pleased to partner with the Corporation for Enterprise Development (CFED) which empowers low- and moderate-income households to build and preserve assets by advancing policies and programs that help them achieve the American Dream, including buying a home, pursuing higher education, starting a business and saving for the future.
-As a leading source for data about household financial security and policy solutions, CFED understands what families need to succeed.
-CFED promotes programs on the ground and invest in social enterprises that create pathways to financial security and opportunity for millions of people
+The Oregon IDA Initiative is pleased to partner with Prosperity Now (formerly CFED) which empowers low- and moderate-income households to build and preserve assets by advancing policies and programs that help them achieve the American Dream, including buying a home, pursuing higher education, starting a business and saving for the future.
+As a leading source for data about household financial security and policy solutions, Prosperity Now understands what families need to succeed.
+Prosperity Now promotes programs on the ground and invest in social enterprises that create pathways to financial security and opportunity for millions of people

 Assets for Independence

 The Assets for Independence (AFI) program is a federal version of the Oregon IDA Initiative.
 Managed by the U.S. Department of Health and Human Services, the AFI program provides grantees, including many in Oregon, resources to offer financial capability training and matching funds to participants with low incomes.

 The New America Foundation’s Asset Building program provides critical research and analysis to guide the future of the field.